It’s a wonderful time to take a Bastrop Texas glamping adventure.

 I asked the locals where they recommended we eat.
 They highly recommended we head to the Old Town Restaurant & Bar.

 After our strenuous kayak ride, we were ready for a yummy lunch.
 Once again, we asked the locals where we should go.
 They suggested the Roadhouse Bastrop, which is located just outside of town.
 The food was terrific.
-I got the chicken plate, which was the best chicken I have ever had.
-They soak the chicken in brine for 24-48 hours, then grill it and smother it with cheese, sauce, and avocado.
+I got the chicken plate, the best chicken I have ever had.
+They soak the chicken in brine for 24-48 hours, grill it and smother it with cheese, sauce, and avocado.
 Seriously, best chicken ever!